bevyengine/bevy-website/content/contribute/project-information/working-groups.md

 ## Life-Cycle of a Working Group

+Working groups move through three loose phases:

+1. An initial proposal.
-Working groups move through three loose phases: An initial proposal, a period of design and approval, and finally the bulk of the implementation work.
+2. A period of design and approval.
+3. And finally the bulk of the implementation work.

 These phases are intended to be lightweight, and are sometimes little more than a formality.

 ## Make A Proposal